kubernetes/enhancements/keps/sig-node/3322-add-maxRestartTimes-to-podSpec/README.md

 -->

 - Upgrade
-  - While the feature gate is enabled, `MaxRestartTimes` are allowed to use by end-users.
+  - While the feature gate is enabled, `MaxRestartTimesOnFailure` are allowed to use by end-users.
-  - While the feature gate is enabled with `MaxRestartTimes` not configured, default values will be applied, which will maintain the previous behaviors.
+  - While the feature gate is enabled with `MaxRestartTimesOnFailure` not configured, default values will be applied, which will maintain the previous behaviors.
 - Downgrade
   - Previously configured values will be ignored.